-The Kuga’s new grille might be larger than before but the old car’s hard-edged scowl has clearly diminished, Ford having sculpted a more friendly and curvaceous demeanour in response to owner feedback.
-In the metal, it’s an attractive car, and in this hue you could even claim it bears a faint resemblance to Aston Martin’s DBX – if you squint a little.
+The Kuga’s new grille might be larger than on the outgoing version of the car, but the car's hard-edged scowl has clearly diminished, Ford having sculpted a more friendly and curvaceous demeanour in response to owner feedback.
+In the metal, it’s an attractive car, and in this hue you could even claim it bears a faint resemblance to the Aston Martin DBX – if you squint a little.

 However, more significant changes are hidden from sight.
 The previous generation was limited to traditional four-cylinder petrol and diesel engines, and although it’s still possible to have your Kuga with Ford’s 1.5-litre Ecoboost petrol engine (tuned to either 118bhp or 148bhp), its 118bhp 1.5-litre EcoBlue diesel or the 187bhp 2.0-litre EcoBlue, there are new choices in the form of a 148bhp mild-hybrid diesel and a range-topping 222bhp plug-in hybrid petrol.
 Diesel models are available with an eight-speed automatic transmission while the petrols are limited to a six-speed manual – except, that is, for the plug-in hybrid.

 And it’s the plug-in hybrid model we’re testing here.
 Using a 133bhp 2.5-litre Atkinson-cycle petrol engine and a CVT automatic boosted by a 109bhp electric motor, the set-up is similar to that used by Toyota, and with a 14.4kWh battery pack housed along the floor of the car’s midriff, the Kuga PHEV offers an electric driving range of 35 miles.